 Interest Rates and Loanable Funds

 Interest is the price paid for the use of money.
-Borrowers exchange the ability to purchase today in exchange for purchasing in the future — some of the money they receive in the future will be used to pay back the loan.
-Interest is almost always stated as a percentage of the amount borrowed, simplifying the comparison of different borrowing opportunities.
+Borrowers exchange the ability to purchase today in exchange for purchasing in the future — some of the money they receive in the future will be used to repay the loan.
+Interest is stated as a percentage of the amount borrowed, simplifying the comparison of different borrowing opportunities.

-Although businesses borrow money, money itself is not a resource since it is not a factor of production that can be used as an input to produce an actual product or service.
+Although businesses borrow money, money itself is not a resource, since it is not a factor of production that can be used as an input to produce a product or service.
 Rather, businesses use money to purchase real capital, such as equipment or supplies, or to hire labor.